Swedish Bombshell Anna Nyström Channels ‘Catwoman’ In Skintight Leather Pants

 The company tagged is called FreddyStore, and with pants retailing for around $170, their claim to fame is selling pants that insanely flatter one’s pert posterior.
 Anna, with her dedication to lunges and squats, was certainly the right model to chose for this, and the picture ably demonstrates just that.

 In the shot, the show-stopping element of the ensemble is the skintight leather pants that hug every curve of the blonde beauty.
-The lines of the pants frame her derriere, and are insanely flattering to her already well-sculpted posterior.
+The lines of the pants frame her derriere and are insanely flattering to her already well-sculpted posterior.

 The high-waisted cut of the pants emphasize her hourglass figure, and Anna completed the look with a matching black top that showcased her cleavage with a low neckline.

-Anna’s long blonde locks were kept natural and straight, and they fell down to her waist, adding some lightness to the sultry look.
+Anna’s long blond locks were kept natural and straight, and they fell down to her waist, adding some lightness to the sultry look.
 The finishing touch on the outfit was a pair of black sunglasses perched atop her head.

 The update earned over 98,000 likes and more than 1,200 glowing comments.